Hearing on Jan. 6 violence exposes stark partisan divisions

 “No such thing was going to occur on my watch, but these concerns, and hysteria about them, nonetheless factored into my decisions regarding the appropriate and limited use of our armed forces to support civilian law enforcement during the Electoral College certification,” Miller said.
 “My obligation to the nation was to prevent a constitutional crisis.”

+Trump was ultimately acquitted by the Senate of having incited the riot.

-Miller denied that Trump had any involvement in the Defense Department's response, saying the men did not speak that day.
+Miller denied that Trump had any involvement in the Defense Department's response, saying the two of them did not speak that day.
 But Democrats made clear their focus on Trump and his role in the riot.

 ″The failures of Jan.
 6 go beyond the craven lies and provocations of one man," said Rep. Carolyn Maloney, a New York Democrat and the committee's chairwoman.